MedAlign: A Clinician-Generated Dataset for Instruction Following with Electronic Medical Records: Experiments Prompt

 \section{Experiments Prompt}

-All experiments conducted in this study, including the generation of responses post clinical evaluation (LLaMA 2 and GPT3.5), were performed employing the same prompt (see Figure \ref{fig:prompt_}).
+All experiments conducted in this study, including the generation of responses post-clinical evaluation (LLaMA 2 and GPT3.5), were performed employing the same prompt (see Figure \ref{fig:prompt_}).
 Subsequent de-identified generated outputs are presented in Table \ref{tab:example_generations}